 This helps scientists to focus scarce resources on the most promising therapies, spares patients the side-effects of treatments that will ultimately not help them, and gives a truer picture of the effectiveness of a therapy in those patients it is designed to help.

-And by monitoring biomarkers of drug response – for example, molecular changes in tumour biopsies in the blood, or the appearance of tumours on scans – scientists can make informed decisions about drug development without having to wait years to see the final results of large clinical trials.
+And by monitoring biomarkers of drug response – for example, molecular changes in tumour biopsies or in the blood, or the appearance of tumours on scans – scientists can make informed decisions about drug development without having to wait years to see the final results of large clinical trials.

 We have seen many examples of the major benefits of using the PhAT during drug discovery.
 In particular, its use facilitates rigorous and robust decision-making throughout all of our drug discovery projects and in each of our early clinical trials – by ensuring a secure linkage all the way from the drug interaction with its target through to therapeutic activity in the patient.